 LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Health Services Service/Budget Entity: Inmate Health Services Measure: 70251000 Percent of Correctional Medical Authority (CMA) findings closed (35) Action (check one): Requesting revision to approved performance measure.
 Change in data sources or measurement methodologies.
 Requesting new measure.
 Backup for performance measure.
-Data Sources and Methodology:

-The Correctional Medical Authority audits multiple facilities per fiscal year providing physical and mental health findings the department / contracted medical provider must correct.
-The department's contracted medical provide has two years to correct any findings without penalty, after two years, fines are found against the contractor.
-New findings are reviewed at the end of each fiscal year to determine if they have been closed.
-Those findings that are not closed will be added to the list of other outstanding findings (carryover from other years) and reviewed again at the end of the next fiscal year.
-Carryover findings that closed are divided by total carryover findings.

-This source and methodology are valid based on the tracking method, which is a manual calculation of the findings closed per fiscal year.

-This measure is reliable because the same data source and methodology will be used year to year.
+Data Sources and Methodology: The Correctional Medical Authority (CMA) audits multiple facilities per fiscal year providing physical and mental health findings the department / contracted medical provider must correct.
+The department's contracted medical provider must correct any findings by the 2nd corrective action plan assessment performed by the CMA.
+If the findings are not corrected, they are assessed financial consequences in accordance with contract terms.
+The number of findings are monitored throughout the assessment process to verify that they have been closed timely.
+Validity: This source and methodology are valid based on the tracking method, which is a manual calculation of the findings closed per fiscal year.
+Reliability: This measure is reliable because the same data source and methodology will be used year to year.
 The tracking method is a spreadsheet with CMA's audits findings, follow-ups, and findings resolved during follow-ups.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Education and Programs Service/Budget Entity: 70450000 Education and Programs Measure: Number of major institutions that met or exceeded the number of volunteer hours for the fiscal year (36) Action (check one): Requesting revision to approved performance measure.
-Change in data sources or measurement methodologies.
-Requesting new measure.
-Backup for performance measure.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Education and Programs Service/Budget Entity: 70450000 Education and Programs Measure: Number of major institutions that met or exceeded the number of volunteer hours for the fiscal year (36) Action (check one): ☐ Requesting revision to approved performance measure. ☐ Change in data sources or measurement methodologies. ☐ Requesting new measure. ☐ Backup for performance measure.
 Data Sources and Methodology:

 Volunteer information is entered by Department staff in the Offender Based Information System (OBIS).
 OBIS extract provides the number of volunteer hours worked by our volunteers per month by facility.
 The data is extracted from OBIS and converted to a SAS dataset for analysis.
-This information is summarized for a given year/cohort by major institution.
-There are 50 major institutions.
-The number of volunteer hours at each major institution is compared to a standard set at Columbia Annex.
+This information is summarized for a given year/cohort by main facility for each major institution.
+There are 49 major institutions.
+The number of volunteer hours at each main facility is compared to a standard set at Columbia CI.
 The number of institutions that met or exceeded those hours is reported.